Intellectual Property Department

 Convention priority

-Q: If I am entitled to claim Convention priority for an application in Hong Kong, China, when should I do so?
+Q: If I am entitled to claim Convention priority for an application in the Hong Kong SAR, when should I do so?

 Q: Do I need to file Convention priority documents ?